Here Commons Everybody

 New stories, new voices:

-In this experimental project, he reactivated a previous association with the CCRI - as ‘artist-in-dialogue’ - addressing braided themes of ‘shared eco-commons’, community sustenance, ecosystem recovery and restorative agriculture.
+In this project, Lyons reactivated a previous association with the CCRI - as ‘artist-in-dialogue’ - addressing braided themes of ‘shared eco-commons’, community sustenance, ecosystem recovery and restorative agriculture.
 Bridging diverse perspectives and agendas, the focus ranged from the deeply local to global interactions.
 Coexistence and re-connection are core themes.

-Outputs included a series of individual ‘film portrait’ migrant stories; creative, poetic documentaries; work/play-shops with young people; & printed works.
+Outputs included a series of individual ‘film portrait’ migrant stories; creative, poetic documentaries; work/play-shops with young people; public events & printed works.
+Works from the project features in a festival and major exhibition in Birmingham:

-As well as the residencies listed above (Portugal & Wales), the project aimed to investigate and assemble material across three connected themes:
+As well as the residencies and exhibitions listed above, the project investigated and assembled material across three connected themes:

 Ecological Reflections & Memories